geraldoramos/js-directory/README.md

 ## Contribute

-The database uses the JSON format and is divided into folders.
-The site will update with the master branch periodically.
+The database uses the JSON format under the folder `database`.
+The [site](https://js.directory) will update with the master branch periodically.

 ## License